abhinavkashyap/domadapter/README.md

 - Use `poetry shell` to create a virtual environment

 > Commit your `poetry.lock` file if you install any new library.

+Note: We have tested this on a linux machine.
+If you are using Macbook M1 then you might encounter in to some errors installing scipy, sklearn etc.

 ### Download Datasets